 A student union is the centerpiece of a collegiate campus, a place where students can study and socialize.
 At UMKC, the union is also the beneficiary of the students’ pocketbooks, after they voted for a tuition increase to pay for the building’s construction.
 Building a union worthy of that commitment was a responsibility McCownGordon proudly took on after winning the design-build competition with architect Gould Evans.
 Constructed with brick and a three-story glass curtain wall, the union reflects both its geographic context and the modern outlook of its inhabitants.
+Interior finishes like stained concrete and tile were used to withstand heavy, continuous use.
 Ground level storefronts and eateries greet the campus with vitality.
-The 120,000 square foot facility also features a grand staircase that connects the main lobby to the top floor.
-The union houses marketplace dining and seating, retail space, meeting rooms, student government and activities offices, food services and a performing arts/movie theater.
-Interior finishes like stained concrete and tile stand up to continuous heavy use.
+The 120,000 square-foot facility also features a grand staircase that connects the main lobby to the top floor.
+The union houses marketplace dining and seating, retail space, meeting rooms, student government and activities offices, food services, and a performing arts/movie theater.